shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’m sorry, Your Majesty, but there has been no weapons allocated to this… thing.”

-“You… insolant… little… hound!”
+“You… insolent… little… hound!”
 Ersatzica raised an arm.

 The guard flinched.
 “I’m sorry, your majesty.”